rust-basel/fullstack-rust-workshop/src/04-axum_hello_world.md

     http://localhost:3001/your-route
 ```

 Whooray!
 You got the basic building block ready.
-The next steps will now join our frontend and our backend.
+The next steps will take care fo letting our frontend backend talk to each other.
 Let's
 display a list of items from our backend in the frontend in the next chapter.